Loading…

 How Australian media and publishing companies are using AI in 2026 — newsrooms, production, audience, plus copyright and ACMA considerations.

-A media business is a stack of capabilities: newsgathering and editorial, production, distribution, audience, advertising, subscriptions, and corporate.
+A media business is a stack of capabilities: newsgathering and editorial, production, distribution, audience, advertising, subscriptions, and corporate functions — where hiring workflows look much like those covered in AI for recruitment and staffing agencies.
 AI applies across all of them, but the highest pay-off is concentrated in production, audience and back office — not in the headline-grabbing "AI writes articles" use cases, which carry brand risk.

 Three layers worth thinking about separately: